DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

 ## Conclusion

-AaC attempts to provide you with the flexibility you need to create custom model capability for your engineering domain, and the constraint definition capbilties to support your unique needs.
-We've focused on providing constraints that make sense in self-defining AaC itself with the hopes that these provide sound examples for you to use.
-Over time, we will undoubtedly discover new constraints and provide them.
-Feel free to use / reuse the core AaC constraints in your model declcarations as needed.
+AaC attempts to provide the flexibility needed to create custom models for your engineering domain, and the constraint definition capabilities to support your unique needs.
+We've provided the constraints required to allow AaC to define and check itself.
+These constraints should provide sound examples for you to use when building your own constraints.
+Over time, new constraints will be provided.
+Feel free to use / reuse the core AaC constraints in your model definitions as needed.